alexhsamuel/fixfmt/README.md

 Requires Python 3.4 or later.

-Requires the [plynth](https://github.com/alexhsamuel/plynth) library.
+Requires the [aslib](https://github.com/alexhsamuel/aslib) library.
 Just clone it from GitHub and add the clone directory to your `PYTHONPATH`.
 You should be able to,

 ```
-$ python3 -c 'import pln'
+$ python3 -c 'import aslib'
 ```

 without errors.